clartaq/clown/README.md

 ## Bugs

 Probably plenty at this point.
 If you find one that you need to have fixed, file an issue.
 I'll see what I can do, but no promises.

+## To Do

+- As mentioned above, keyboard shortcuts are a mess.
+- The undo/redo architecture is really wrong for this architecture.
+- More complete usage documentation.
+- Printing?
+How would you even do it?
+- Checkboxes?
+- LaTeX
+- Syntax highlighting
+- Stats: # Headlines, words, characters
+- Open files with Drag 'n Drop
+- Search
+    + Entire document
+    + Outline only
+    + Notes only
+    + Outline branch
+    + All notes associated with a headline
+- Import/export OPML?
+- Version control?
+- Version comparison?
+- Change indication?

 ## How to Contribute